Master of Science in Occupational Therapy

 Indianapolis, IN 46202.

-* NOTE: These courses need to be completed within the past seven years prior to application.
+* NOTE: These courses need to be completed within the past seven years prior to application deadline.

-Students with concerns about whether the class they are taking will meet the prerequisite requirement should provide a course description to the Office of Student Enrollment Services.
+Students with concerns about whether the class they are taking will meet the prerequisite requirement should provide a course syllabus to the Office of Student Enrollment Services.

 Please use the information below for successful application submission

 What type of degree do you intend to pursue?
 Masters